- All games will consist of two 20 minute halves.

 - The game is not officially over until both teams and their respective coaches have left the court and their benches.
 Players, coaches and spectators are responsible for their post game actions.

-- Players are not allowed to play for multiple teams at the same grade / age level in the same division.
-Players may play for multiple teams as long as they are not in the same division at the same grade / age level.
-For instance, if a 7th grade / 13U player is on a ‘gold’ division team, he may not play for another 7th grade / 13U ‘gold’ division team.
-He may, however, play for a 7th grade / 13U ‘silver’ division team.
+- Players are not allowed to play for multiple teams at the same grade / age level, regardless of whether they are playing in different divisions (gold, silver, bronze, etc).
+Players may play for multiple teams only if they are not in the same grade / age level.
+For instance, if a 7th grade / 13U player is on a "gold" division team, he may not play for a 7th grade / 13U "silver" division team.
+He may, however, play for a 6th grade / 12U team in any division if he is playing up in the 7th grade / 13U division and meets the eligibility criteria to play in the 6th grade / 12U division.

 - All coaches must check-in at the designated location and receive a wristband in order to sit on the bench.
 Only two coaches are allowed per team.
 A program director may take the place of an assistant coach with prior approval.